TulsiBasetti/SQL_Explanation_-_Generator/README.md

   SELECT * FROM employees WHERE salary > 50000 ORDER BY hire_date DESC;

 - For Mode 2 (Generate SQL):
-   -"Find customers who haven't ordered in the last 30 days" -"Show top 10 products by sales"
+   - "Find customers who haven't ordered in the last 30 days"
+   - "Show top 10 products by sales"